kubernetes-sigs/aws-load-balancer-controller/docs/guide/use_cases/self_managed_lb/index.md

 **Create Load Balancer: (optional)**

-1. Use the [create\-load\-balancer](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-load-balancer.html) command to create an IPv4 load balancer, specifying a public subnet for each Availability Zone in which you launched instances.
+1. Use the [create\-load\-balancer](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-load-balancer.html) command to create an IPv4 load balancer, specifying a public subnet for each Availability Zone in which you have instances.

-    `kubernetes.io/cluster/your-cluster-name`

     You can specify only one subnet per Availability Zone.